dojoe/Twonkie/README.md

  * A bootloader button in addition to the USB_ID pin based bootloader selection.
  * Uses the INA237 part which supports the higher supply voltages of USB-PD Extended Power Range (EPR)
  * The microcontroller pins are rearranged for easier routing, so you'll need a different firmware.
-Binaries are provided and firmware sources that don't need a full ChromeOS build system will follow soon.
+Binaries are provided and the firmware is easy to build from source.
  * The USB-C connectors are attached in a hair-raising straddle mount configuration.
 The way they're soldered to the PCB makes them rock solid though, maybe even more solid than the original Twinkie, and they transfer TB3 20Gbit/s lanes just fine.

 ## I see there's a v2.0 now - what's different?